giraone/pms-sample-jee-01/readme.md

 # Kickstart 1 for JEE (JAX-RS/EJB/JPA) Web Application #

 This project is indented to show the basic modules of a modern REST-based web application with a ***back-end based on core JEE technology***, like JPA, EJB and JAX-RS and a ***front-end based on HTML5/JS/CSS3*** using the "main stream frameworks" *Google Angular 2* and *Twitter Bootstrap*.
 From a functional perspective, it is designed to be a CRUD application with some more features, than a typical TODO list application normally has.
-The starter project should be easily understandable for everybody and comes with only two entities
+The starter project should be easily understandable for everybody and comes with only three entities

-- Cost center
+- Cost centers
-- Employee
+- Employees

-building an owner-member relationship.
+- Postal addresses of an employee

 An employee entity is related to 0 or 1 cost center.
-From the perspective of the cost center it is a one-to-may relationship.
+An employee may have multiple postal addresses.
+Addresses cannot live without an employee and are deleted together with the employee.

 **Back-end:** This GitHub projects is the back-end application.
 It exposes a REST based API under `/api/costcenters` and `api/employees` with GET, POST, PUT and DELETE HTTP verbs.
 But it also hold a `webapp` folder, which comes with a release build of the **Front-end:** (see below), so it can be tested together with a browser front-end.